BRICS: Bi-level feature Representation of Image CollectionS

 \textbf{Comparisons.} For image reconstruction, we compare with SOTA methods including VQ-GAN~\cite{esser2021taming}, RQ-VAE \cite{lee2022autoregressive}.
 For image synthesis, we compare with Latent Diffusion~\cite{rombach2022high}.
-Our competitive performance becomes evident when examining the reconstruction metrics (LPIPS~\cite{zhang2018unreasonable}, SSIM~\cite{wang2004image}, and PSNR) as shown in Table \ref{tab:recon_quantative_results}.
-Notably, our approach achieves these commendable results while utilizing a much smaller and more efficient decoder, as shown in Table \ref{tab:model_params_and_computation}.
-The qualitative comparison of reconstruction results with VQGAN~\cite{esser2021taming} is shown in \autoref{fig:reconstruction_comparison} indicating that our results have less noise and better preserves details (e.g., the highlighted grid lines in the first image).
+Our competitive performance becomes evident when examining the reconstruction metrics (LPIPS~\cite{zhang2018unreasonable}, SSIM~\cite{wang2004image}, and PSNR) as shown in \autoref{tab:recon_quantative_results}.
+Notably, our approach achieves these commendable results while utilizing a much smaller and more efficient decoder, as shown in \autoref{tab:model_params_and_computation}.
+The qualitative comparison of reconstruction results with VQGAN~\cite{esser2021taming} is shown in \autoref{fig:reconstruction_comparison} indicating that our results have less noise and better preserved details.

 For generation, we apply diffusion on the key codes of size $64\times64\times4$ on LSUN-Church dataset~\cite{yu2015lsun} and FFHQ~\cite{karras2019style}.
 Our method is capable of generating high-quality images.
-The lines of the church building in our results are more straight than those in LDM and our windows are more regularly patterned than StyleGAN2 (~\autoref{fig:generation_comparison}).
-Our facial image generation produces superior results compared to LDM~\cite{rombach2022high}, with better FID~\cite{heusel2017gans} (\textbf{8.47 vs 10.77}) and IS~\cite{salimans2016improved} (\textbf{4.50 vs 4.44}) scores.
-These evaluations were based on 10.24k samples, some of which are shown in~\autoref{fig:generation_comparison_ffhq}.
-For more quantitative and visual results, please see \autoref{sec:more_FFHQ_results} and \autoref{sec:more_LSUN_church_results}.
+The lines of the church building in our results are more straight than those in LDM~\cite{rombach2022high} and our windows are more regularly patterned than StyleGAN2~\cite{karras2020analyzing} and Projected GAN~\cite{sauer2021projected} (~\autoref{fig:generation_comparison}).
+For more visual results, please see sections~\ref{sec:more_FFHQ_results} and~\ref{sec:more_LSUN_church_results} of the supplementary material.